Gas & Electricity

 Staff Writer

-But fear not, the Commission of Regulations for Utilities (CRU) has protocols and supports in place to protect consumers from this happening once they inform their suppliers of their financial difficulties.
+If you are afraid that you may be disconnected from your gas or electricity supply this winter, fear not.
+The Commission of Regulations for Utilities (CRU) and the Electricity Association of Ireland have protocols and supports in place to protect consumers from this happening once they inform their suppliers of their financial difficulties.

 So if you are struggling to manage your bills, the first thing you need to do is contact your supplier as they will then be obliged to help create a realistic and affordable payment plan for you.